pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 ## In singles only
 * +10 on prio moves if AI is slower and dead

+## Mid turn switch (logic same as post ko switch in)
+* If AI has baton pass it will only switch with baton pass
+* If AI does no damage 50/50
+* If under Encore 50/50

+## How the AI sees damage
+* The damage the AI sees is the 8th roll.
+* All calculations are done using the above mentioned roll
+* AI see only damage that it will actually deal.
+Something like Thunderbolt into Volt Absorb will be seen as 0 damage and receive a -20 score.
+Exceptions are Future Sight and Sucker Punch.
+Future Sight is always seen as 0 damage but doesn't get a decrease in score.
+Sucker Punch can get a decrease after the first time it has been used.
+* The AI will see the damage of a 100% crit
+* Two-Turn Moves are seen as zero demage if they can't be used the same turn they charge (if weather or power herb are not present)
+* Note: AI sees one roll lower for gems boost so the 7th (Might apply to type boosting items so just use the 7th roll to be save)
+* The AI sees Tera Blast or stab increased damage as if it did Terastalize when it is possible for the mon to do it (including party)
+* Explosion is treated like a normal move other then that it is a negative move effect

+## Sturdy / Focus Sash / Disguise
+* AI is aware of those items (ability) and will include them in the number of hits calculation

 ## Damage moves scores
 * When AI chooses a move it compares all moves that can do damage against each other.
 Moves with a bad effect will be discouraged based on numer of hits.
 For exmaple when Overheat and Flamethrower have the same number of hits to faint AI Flamethrower gets a plus one score.
 * When AI sees a kill with several moves a move with a positive effect gets +1
 * If several moves with a positive effect are present, all of them get +1
 * If a negative move is present, all non negative moves get +1 based on number of hits

+## Tera calcs (Relevant for Tera/Stella Island)
+* If AI mon has a Tera type while in party or field it will do calcs as if it already terastallized (including Tera Blast)
+* Calcs for Player mon happen only when actually terastallized (including Tera Blast)

+## Multi hit moves (e.g. Bullet Seed)
+* Skill link will always be seen as doing the max amount of hits
+* Loaded Dice is seen as 4 hits
+* Population bomb calcs with 10 hits
+* Other moves are doing the specified number of hits (3 if it is random between 2-5)
+* Triple Axel will calc damage as 20 + 40 + 60 and always the 8th roll so the final roll will also be the 8th

 ## Positive move effects
 * Double target moves in doubles (spread moves like Surf/EQ only when no partner)